actionsflow/actionsflow/docs/triggers/script.md

   The context you can use is the same as `run`, see [here](#context)

 - `deduplicationKey`, optional.
-The script trigger deduplicates the array against the key.
-If the `id` key does not exist, you should specify an alternative unique key to deduplicate off of.
-If neither are supplied, we fallback to looking for `id`, `key`, if neither are supplied, we will hash the item, and generate a unique key
+The poll trigger deduplicates the array we see each poll against the id key.
+If the id key does not exist, you should specify an alternative unique key to deduplicate, you can use path format, like: `id`, `data.id`, `item.data.key`, If neither are supplied, we fallback to looking for `key`, if neither are supplied, we will hash the item, and generate a unique key

 ## Context